gyft-orga/planning/epics/claiming-gifts.md

-As a user, I want to mark gift as something I'm getting, as to communicate to other profile visitors that the given gift is "taken".
+As a user, I want to a gift, as to communicate to others that I'm getting that specific gift.

 Acceptance:
-- warning if gift already taken by other user
+- gift can't be claimed by other users
+- notification to profile owner, confirmation required?

 ---

-As a visitor, I will see that other users have marked a number of gifts as something they will be getting for the profile owner.
+As a profile visitor, I want to see what gifts have been claimed by other users, to see that other users are interacting with this profile.

-Acceptance:
-- ?? the profile owner shall not even see the anonymous info

----

-As a user, I will see the users who have marked what gifts as something they will be getting for the profile owner.

-Acceptance:
-- user is not profile owner

----

-As a profile owner, I can report spam/abuse "takings" to flag people you don't know (and from whom you did not get the marked gift.)

-Acceptance:
-- account suspension after two reports, open to manual appeal (mailto: admins)

 ---